code-cyber-arch/LeetCode-CyberProgrammer-v1/Find_Minimum_in_Rotated_Sorted_Array/README.md

-# Find Minimum in Rotated Sorted Array - Explain in relation to cybersecurity
+# Find Minimum in Rotated Sorted Array

 This code implements a binary search algorithm to find the minimum element in a rotated sorted array nums.
 While this specific implementation may not have a direct cybersecurity application, understanding and implementing algorithms like this can be relevant in cybersecurity for various reasons: